mrjmc99/agfaeiserverutils/README.md

 # Agfa Enterprise Imaging Scripts

 This repository contains **three** primary Python scripts, each designed to manage or monitor different aspects of an Agfa Enterprise Imaging environment.
-All three scripts rely on a **common code base** found in the `common` folder (or similarly named directory) for shared functionality such as configuration loading, email sending, and ServiceNow integrations.
+All three scripts rely on a **common code base** found in the `common` folder for shared functionality such as EI API calls, email sending, and ServiceNow integrations.

 ---